bmacherone/ad9833-vlf-lf-xmitter/README.md

-## ad9833 vlf/lf transmitter
+# ad9833 vlf/lf transmitter

-# This circuit was designed to fill the following criteria:
+## This circuit was designed to fill the following criteria:
-Able to generate sine wave signals covering the 2200, 1750 and 630 meter bands, and be able to be stretched to 160 meters.
+- Able to generate sine wave signals covering the 2200, 1750 and 630 meter bands, and be able to be stretched to 160 meters.
-Accurate frequency control without complex analog circuitry.
+- Accurate frequency control without complex analog circuitry.
-Able to generate narrow band, Farsnworh Morse Code over a wide wpm range.
+- Able to generate narrow band, Farsnworh Morse Code over a wide wpm range.
-Power output appropriae for the 2200, 1750 and 630 meter bands Harmonic free (or at least supressed) signal Controlled by a flexible, remotely accessible microcontroller, in this case a Raspbery Pi 3B+ All frequency generation performed by hardware, not software
+- Power output appropriae for the 2200, 1750 and 630 meter bands
+- Harmonic free (or at least supressed) signal
+- Controlled by a flexible, remotely accessible microcontroller, in this case a Raspbery Pi 3B+
+- All frequency generation performed by hardware, not software

-Easily extensible to achieve remotely operated cw transmission with adjustable tuning
+- Easily extensible to achieve remotely operated cw transmission with adjustable tuning

-# This is the schematic for the Raspberry Pi "hat"
+## This is the schematic for the Raspberry Pi "hat"
 ![foo *bar*]

 [foo *bar*]: images/xmithat.png "Schematic"

+## cwtest.py (current code is in the src directory)
 ```python:src/cwtest.py
 #!/usr/bin/env python3